FilanouSadio/MetaWeather-API-Cities-Average-Maximum-Temperature-M/README.md

 MetaWeather API repository
 ## Overview
 Using the MetaWeather API ( https://www.metaweather.com/api/)  to find the average max temperature in Salt Lake City, Los Angeles, and Boise for a 6 day forecast in python,  The code  makes requests concurrently  of each of the 3 API.
+The method apply two different approaches, one with functions and the other with object-oriented.
+Files in the repository with OOA represent the Object-Oriented Approach.
 ## Details
 The URLs to get temperatures for the 3 cities are:
 Salt Lake City: https://www.metaweather.com/api/location/2487610/